-Otto Hahn Group on Alternative and Informal Types of Criminal Justice and Procedure
+Otto Hahn Group on Alternative and Informal Systems of Crime Control and Criminal Justice

 In the period 2015-2017, the Department of Criminal Law at the Max Planck Institute for Foreign and International Criminal Law succeeded in laying the foundation for a second Otto Hahn Award: the president of the Max Planck Society, Prof. Dr. Martin Stratmann, presented senior researcher Dr. Emmanouil Billis with both the Otto Hahn Medal and the Otto Hahn Award 2016 in the Human Sciences Section.
 As part of the first phase of the Otto Hahn Award programme, Dr. Billis is currently a visiting scholar at the University of Athens (Greece), Queen Mary University of London (Great Britain), University of Oxford (Great Britain), and the University of Tromsø (Norway).
 His focus as a guest lecturer is on comparative criminal law.
 His status as a visiting scholar enables him to conduct research on the foundations and special characteristics of a variety of criminal law systems in different legal orders.
 Key issues of his research are the meaning of the general term “penal conflict” and specific questions in criminal law and criminal procedure, such as types of out-of-court conflict resolution.

 Simultaneously, Dr. Billis is preparing the second phase of the Otto Hahn Award program.
 As head of a research group, he is responsible for designing his own research concept and establishing his own research team.
 The group will study new types of alternative and informal methods of conflict resolution in various criminal justice systems.